-Hero of the story.
-Scott is an air-headed unemployed slacker (additionally, the bassist of a band called Sex Bob-Omb).
-He's kind of a dick sometimes, but is mostly a decent guy.
+Our hero of the story.
+Scott is a dull-witted but somewhat kind-hearted unemployed slacker (additionally, the bassist of a band called Sex Bob-Omb).
+Despite his various faults, he is ultimately a good person.
 Most of the other characters either tolerate him as a person or are actively trying to kill him.
 He falls in love with Ramona Flowers, but in order to win her heart he has to defeat her seven evil exes.

 - Achilles in His Tent: For the first part of volume 6.
-Luckily, he Took a Level in Badass.
+His wilderness sabbatical allows him to recover.

-- Crouching Moron, Hidden Badass: Scott Pilgrim may be an idiot, but he's also the "best fighter in the province".
+- Crouching Moron, Hidden Badass: Scott Pilgrim may be not be bright but he's also the "best fighter in the province".

 - Epiphany Therapy: Has two; one when he visits Kim Pine at her parents home in the Wilderness and confronts Nega-Scott; and one when Gideon kills him and he remembers his extra life.

-- Fag Stag: Young Neil is his only heterosexual male friend.
+- Fag Hag: Male version.
+Young Neil is his only heterosexual male friend.